-But good English pronunciation is much more than just having the right accent.
+Good English pronunciation is much more than just having the right accent.
 In fact, although accent reduction is important for some jobs, many people just need to be understood in different situations.
+(If you want more information on British accents and accent reduction, click here.)

 In this section on English Pronunciation you can find articles to help you speak more clearly and with greater confidence.
-We'll show you how to use word stress and sentence stress correctly, how to use intonation in statements and questions, how to use a dictionary to improve your pronunciation, how to spell English correctly, as well as many other tips and strategies.
+I’ll show you how to use word stress and sentence stress correctly, how to use intonation in statements and questions, how to use a dictionary to improve your pronunciation, as well as many other tips and strategies.

 3 simple tips to improve your English pronunciation